Timeline of the SARS-CoV-2 Omicron variant: 2 December

 United Arab Emirates announces its first cases.
 The number of cases in South Africa has increased exponentially in the prior two weeks, with Omicron rapidly becoming the dominant strain.

 A case is found in the greater Paris, France region, reports BFM TV; the infected person had recently returned from Nigeria.
 This is the first case in mainland France.
 Iceland also reports its first case, a triply-vaccinated individual who had not traveled abroad; Greece announces its first case (in Crete), an individual who had traveled to South Africa.
 Finland reports its first case, an individual who had traveled from Sweden with a group.

 Singapore preliminarily reports its first two cases.
-The U.S. reports its second case (and its first case of community transmission) in a Minnesota resident who in late November had attended an anime convention in New York City, Anime NYC 2021; vaccination had been required for attendance.
+The US reports its second case (and its first case of community transmission) in a Minnesota resident who in late November had attended an anime convention in New York City, Anime NYC 2021; vaccination had been required for attendance.
 The event had 53,000 attendees, all of whom were urged to get tested (along with staff and exhibitors) inasmuch as authorities feared it as having been a superspreader event.

 3 December

 Malaysia announced its first case of the variant.
 The case was detected on 26 November, a South African student entering the country to study at a private university.
-There are now ten cases in the U.S., in California, Colorado, Minnesota, and New York, and in Hawaii, where the person had no recent travel history.
+There are now ten cases in the US, in California, Colorado, Minnesota, and New York, and in Hawaii, where the person had no recent travel history.
 Réunion reported its second confirmed case.
 Both cases were linked to travel from mainland Africa.
-More than a dozen cases have been found in the U.S. spread over at least ten states.
+More than a dozen cases have been found in the US spread over at least ten states.